 - A template created from scratch can be used in other campaigns or journey campaigns.

 - Iterable's various template APIs allow you to read and update all templates.
-These APIs are not restricted to original templates—they can also be used to read and update templates associated with blast campaigns, triggered campaigns, and journey campaigns (changing their content for future sends).
-For descriptions of these APIs, read the API documentation.
+These APIs are not restricted to original templates.
+They can also be used to read and update templates associated with blast campaigns, triggered campaigns, and journey campaigns (changing their content for future sends).
+For descriptions of these APIs, read our API Overview.

-- The Template APIs docs describe the endpoints and provide example requests.
+The Template API docs describe the endpoints and provide example requests.